 General neglect is when a senior doesn’t get the care they need.
 This could be not getting their proper medication, failing to provide assistance with hygiene or doing everyday tasks, or not giving the senior what they need to have a high quality of life.
 Neglect can be passive or active.
 If an overwhelmed nursing home doesn’t have enough staff, the neglect could be passive in the sense that it is unintentional.
 When neglect is active, the perpetrator is knowingly disregarding the elder’s needs.

 No one deserves this kind of treatment, especially those who may not be able to speak up for themselves.
-Our Baltimore nursing home abuse lawyers are dedicated to helping victims of nursing home abuse in Maryland.
+Our firm is dedicated to helping victims of nursing home abuse in Maryland.
 We’ll make sure their voices are heard.